-- At home (watch movies, play games, make school projects, online shopping, etc.) - In schools (store student records, library books record) - In offices (maintain records) - In banks (keep record of money) - In hospitals (make medical reports, controlling machines while doing surgeries) - In shops (make bills, storing details of items) - At railway stations and airports (book tickets, record of passenger information, information about arrival and departure of trains and airplanes
+- At home (watch movies, play games, make school projects, online shopping, etc.) - In schools (store student records, library books record) - In offices (maintain records) - In banks (keep record of money) - In hospitals (make medical reports, controlling machines while doing surgeries) - In shops (make bills, storing details of items) - At railway stations and airports (book tickets, record of passenger information, information about arrival and departure of trains and airplanes.

-Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.
+Ensure that the scope of Teacher's Truff given at the end of the chapter has been covered.

-- Q. State two features of a computer. - Q. Does a computer get tired?
+Q. Does a computer get tired?